block42-blockchain-company/fantom-staker-info/README.md

 ## Support

-If you have any issues updating your validator info do not hesitate to join our [validator group](https://t.me/block42_fantom) or contact [me](https://t.me/christianlanz) directly.
+If you have any issues updating your validator info do not hesitate to join our [validator group](https://t.me/block42_fantom).